ppplinday/tumor-cell-segmentation/README.md

-# Image-Detection
+# Tumor Cell Segmentation

-## Step 1: 判断是否 tumor
+## Step 1: check the cell whether is tumor cell

-原始图像为 2048 x 2048 的 tiff 格式大图，其中 tumor 图像附带 svg 格式的区域标注。
+Original picture is 2048 x 2048 tiff style, and tumor pictures have regional annotations with SVG format.

 ### 1. Image Preprocess

-* 将大图分成若干 299 x 299 的小图，进行标注，然后对 tumor 图像做增强。
+* Divide the big picture into a small picture (299 x 299), label them, then do data argument.
-* 图像裁剪：将原图扩展成 2219 x 2219 (2048 + 299 - 128 = 2219)，然后用 299 x 299的窗口依次裁剪，步长为 128，裁剪得到 17 x 17 = 289 张小图。
+* Image cropping: expand the original picture to 2219 x 2219 (2048 + 299 - 128 = 2219),then use 299 x 299 size`s window to crop, step is 128, finally we have 17 x 17 = 289  small size pictures.
-* 图像标注：将 svg 格式的标注转换成 2219 x 2219 的图像(canvas)，判断裁剪出的小图中心 (128 x 128) 是否有像素落在 tumor 区域内，若有则标为1，否则为0。
+* Image label：expand svg style picture to  2219 x 2219 (canvas), check whether has tumor in the small picture after cropping (128 x 128), if yes, labels 1,  otherwise labels 0.
-* 图像增强：对 tumor 图像，进行 4 次 rotate 操作，得到 4 个图像；对 4 个图像再做 left-to-right-flip 操作，得到 4 个图像；对以上 8 个图像做 perturb 操作，再得到 8 个图像。同时，裁剪图像的时候做 jitter 操作，增加随机性。
+* Image argument：for each tumor image, we have 4 rotate operation and get 4 pictures; for those 4 pictures, let`s do left-to-right-flip operation and get other 4 pictures; for those 8 pictures to do argument again.
+At the same time, we do jitter operation in order to enhance randomness.
-* perturb 操作：利用 tensorflow 的 image 库调整图像的brightness、saturation、hue 和 contrast 参数，其中max_delta分别为 64/255、0.25、0.04 和 0.75。
+* Perturb operation: used tensorflow`s image library to control brightness、saturation、hue and contrast, max_delta are 64/255、0.25、0.04 and 0.75.
-* jitter 操作：对图像裁剪的起点坐标增加一个 0～8 的随机 offset。
+* Jitter operation: for the origin point of cropping, we add 0~8 offset randomly.
-* 用pip安装multiprocess库有助于提高服务器上的运行效率！！！
+* Used pip to set multiprocess in order to improve efficiency.
 * Source Code:

     ```shell